 Morgan is Luke Scott’s first full-length feature film.
 It stars Anya Taylor-Joy (from Split) in the role of Morgan.
 The other lead actress is Kate Mara.
 We also see Michelle Yeoh in a short role.
 Sigh, the only bond girl that didn’t need any help from Mr. Bond at all.
 She’s reduced to a scientist with a few dialogues in this film.
 Enough with the rants, let’s go through the plot.
 Morgan’s a half-decent film, give it a watch before you read further.
-Here’s the film Morgan explained, spoilers ahead!
+Here’s the plot and ending of the movie Morgan explained, spoilers ahead!

 The film doesn’t have a lot of focus on the characters so I’ll simply step through the facts in chronological order.